osterbergmarcus/osterbergmarcus.github.io/_posts/2015-12-16-vuejsTodoApp.markdown

   }
 });

-#Create a child instance of vue where we define a new component called 'my-tasks' and pass through the properties 'list' and 'new-task' from our parent by using props
+//Create a child instance of vue where we define a new component called 'my-tasks' and pass through the properties 'list' and 'new-task' from our parent by using props
 Vue.component('my-tasks', {
   props: ['list', 'new-task'],

-#We are defining a template called '#my-tasks-template' that will be used for our component <my-tasks>
+//We are defining a template called '#my-tasks-template' that will be used for our component <my-tasks>
   template: '#my-tasks-template',

-#Use computed for our logics and methods for our functions
+//Use computed for our logics and methods for our functions
   computed: {
     complete: function(todo){
       return this.list.filter(this.isCompleted);